Migration guide: Oracle to Azure SQL Managed Instance

 APPLIES TO: Azure SQL Managed Instance

-In this guide, you learn how to migrate your Oracle schemas to Azure SQL Managed Instance by using SQL Server Migration Assistant for Oracle (SSMA for Oracle).
+This guide teaches you to migrate your Oracle schemas to Azure SQL Managed Instance by using SQL Server Migration Assistant for Oracle.

 For other migration guides, see Azure Database Migration Guides.